Associate Professor, Applied Human Sciences

-Elizabeth is Métis from St. François-Xavier, Manitoba.
+Elizabeth is Métis and Mennonite from St. François-Xavier, Manitoba.
 She has a PhD in Social Work from McGill University (2014) and was hired as a Strategic Hire for Indigenous Youth at Concordia University in 2015 as an Assistant Professor in the Department of Applied Human Sciences.
 From 2016-2017 Elizabeth served as the Special Advisor to the Provost on Indigenous Directions at Concordia.
 Before returning to school, Elizabeth worked with youth that were transitioning out of care from the child welfare system and as a social worker.
-Elizabeth is currently the principal investigator on research grant that seeks to understand how “legacy education” can be used to strengthen cultural pride among urban Indigenous youth and is leading an action research project on improving child welfare services for Indigenous families in Montreal in partnership with the Native Women’s Shelter of Montreal.
+Elizabeth is currently the principal investigator on a SSHRC research grant that seeks to explore the impacts of land-based learning for urban Indigenous youth and community.

 AHSC 311:Respecting Diversity in the Human Relations

 FPST 402:First Peoples' Contemporary Social Issues